Choosing a business name

 1. Find a large wipeable board or a stack of Post-Its to write your ideas on.

-2. Set a time limit, eg five minutes, and write down every name that comes into your head, no matter how crazy or irrelevant they seem.
+2. Set a time limit, for example, five minutes, and write down every name that comes into your head, no matter how crazy or irrelevant they seem.

 3. Discard names you don’t like or don’t make sense for the business.